-Two metrics show up repeatedly throughout the Trella Health Solutions - % Readmitted and % Hospitalized.
+Two metrics show up repeatedly throughout Marketscape - % Readmitted and % Hospitalized. (readmissions and hospitalizations.)
 Each of these metrics is a strong indicator of the performance of a hospital or post-acute care provider.

 The reference period for hospitalization and readmission is described in the table header wherever the metric appears.
 A patient can be admitted to a hospital at any time and there are important reference events or periods that are important to keep in mind:

 - Was the patient admitted to a hospital within 30 days of discharge from an inpatient facility?
 If so, that is a readmission and would tally against the organization readmission metric.

 - Was the patient receiving post-acute care at the time they were admitted?
 If so, that readmission or hospitalization would be counted in the metric for the selected post-acute facility.

 - Was the patient admitted to a hospital during their post=acute stay or within 30 days of discharge from post-acute care?
 If so, this event is counted in the hospitalization metric whether there was a prior inpatient stay within 30 days or not.

 A readmission is a care event where a patient is admitted to any inpatient stay within 30 days of being discharged from an inpatient stay.
 Like this: INP D/C INP (RE)Admission within 30 days.

 The Trella Health Readmission Rate is a percentage measurement of readmissions for a select population.
 This rate can be calculated for either hospitals or post-acute agencies.